RomaGilyov/PageRank/README.rst

 `There are also two helper classes: DictTransformer and DirectoryTransformer which is actually transform a given data to a directed graph you may use it to get the graph and do something with it or draw the graph`

+    from RGPageRank import DictTransformer
+    from RGPageRank import DirectoryTransformer

     #dir_transformer = DirectoryTransformer('directory_name', recursive=True, truncate_extension=True)